GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     ![exercise4-azuresearch-createdatasource](./images/exercise4-azuresearch-createdatasource.png)

 1. Click on the **Index - Customize target index** button.
 Type _knowledge-base-index_ as Index Name.
 Update the check boxes in the columns so that the index definition matches the following image.
 Click **OK**.

     Notice that the category field is marked as Filterable and Facetable.
 This will allow you to retrieve all the articles that match a category, and also, retrieve the number of articles in each category.
 In Azure Search terminology, this is called _Faceted Navigation_.
+Faceted navigation is a powerful bot user experience tool for helping guide the user.

     ![exercise4-faq-index-facets-matrix](./images/exercise4-faq-index-facets-matrix.png)